 Steps to Configure the ASP.NET SAML 2.0 Module

-Step 1: Download and extract the package
+Step 1: Pre-requisites: Download and Installation

 miniOrange ASP.NET SAML 2.0 Module.